sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 obvious how to use it most effectively[^scalpels].
 It's often so basic in form that it seems incomplete but that makes it highly adaptable.
 It's up to the wielder to improvise with it, adapting its form to meet the challenges they're facing.
-Such a tool can be described as _sublime_: an object simple in form that can seemingly do anything.
+Such a tool can be described as being _sublime_: an object simple in form that can seemingly do anything.

 > Getting better at using tools comes to us, in part, when the tools challenge
 > us, and this challenge often occurs just because the tools are not